JeffIrwin/syntran/README.md

     9
 ```

 Expressions are evaluated immediately and the result is printed to the console.
-In the rest of this documentation, we will hide the `syntran$` prompt and show the result as a `// comment`.
+In the rest of this documentation, we will hide the `syntran$` prompt and show the result as a `// comment`, so you can copy and paste code blocks straight into the interpretter.

 Use two asterisks for exponent powers, like Fortran and Scilab: